wpmetabox/mb-custom-post-type/readme.txt

 1. Edit custom post type - Taxonomies tab

 == Changelog ==

+= 2.5.0 - 2023-01-13 =
+- Add support for Font Awesome in admin menu
+- Add icon label and allow to search icons by label
+- Fix import on Windows

 = 2.4.0 - 2022-12-24 =
 - Add import export feature for post types and taxonomies